An online heat map tool is valuable for learning about your audience's preferences and making improvements that allow you to meet your objectives.

 With such a graphical representation of data, market researchers can quickly identify the respondents' interests or the area of focus by just viewing the image.
 You can also download the heatmap report in the form of a PDF file.

-Learn how to set up and use this feature with our help file on the Heatmap Analysis question.
+If you want to inquire how to set up and use this feature, access our help file on the Heatmap Analysis question.